On distribution of the depth index on perfect matchings: Introduction

-This paper studies the distributions of the depth index statistics on the set of perfect matchings in $PM_{2n}$.
-The {\em depth-index} of a set partition, was introduced and studied in \cite{StirlingPosets} by the first author together with Can.
-In \cite{GeometricInterpretationIntertwiningNumber} together with Rubey they established connection to another statistic of set partitions and provided a combinatorial interpretation of these two statistics.
-As was shown in~\cite{StirlingPosets}, the depth index statistic is equal to the rank function of a certain graded EL-shellable order on $\Pi_n$, the set partions $[n]$.
-That order is isomorphic to the Bruhat-Chevalley-Renner order on the upper-triangular matrices, and thus, the depth index appears to be equal to the dimension of a certain matrix variety.
+This paper studies the distribution of the intertwining number on the set of perfect matchings denoted $PM_{2n}$.
+A perfect matching can be viewed as a set partition all of whose blocks have exactly two elements.
+The intertwining number is closely related to the so called depth-index.
+The depth-index of a set partition was introduced and studied in \cite{StirlingPosets} by Can and the first author.
+In \cite{GeometricInterpretationIntertwiningNumber} together with Rubey they established a connection between the intertwining number and the depth-index of set partitions: the sum these two statistics equals to ${n\choose 2}$.
+As shown in~\cite{StirlingPosets}, the depth-index is equal to the rank function of a certain graded EL-shellable order on $\Pi_n$, the set of set partitions $[n]=\{1, 2,\ldots, n\}$.
+That order is isomorphic to the Bruhat-Chevalley-Renner order on upper-triangular matrices, and thus, the depth-index appears to be equal to the dimension of a certain matrix variety.
+Thus, by the result of \cite{GeometricInterpretationIntertwiningNumber}, the intertwining number also got a geometric interpretation.
 The present paper studies the restriction of the depth index to the set of partitions with blocks of size 2, which can be interpreted as perfect matchings on the set $[2n]$.
+Closely related issues were studied in the recent paper~\cite{SZ}.

 The set of perfect matchings is a classical combinatorial object that was studied in various contexts.
-Perfect matchings, when viewed as fixed-point free involutions on $[2n]$ have a natural poset structure -- namely, the restriction of the strong Bruhat order on $\symm{2n}$.
+Perfect matchings, when viewed as fixed-point free involutions on $[2n]$, have a natural poset structure -- namely, the restriction of the strong Bruhat order on $\symm{2n}$.
 This poset was studied in detail in~\cite{LexicographicShellabilityBruhatInvolutions}.
-It was shown that the length function (let us denote it $\ell$) of Bruhat order on $PM_{2n}$ is $[2n-1]_q!!$, and it equals to the length function of the poset that was studied by Deodhar and Srinivasan in~\cite{DeodharSrinivasanStatisticOnInvolutions}.
+It was shown that the length function of Bruhat order on $PM_{2n}$ is equal to the length function of the poset that was studied by Deodhar and Srinivasan in~\cite{DeodharSrinivasanStatisticOnInvolutions}.
+It can be easily checked that the classical strong Bruhat order on $PM_{2n}$ and the order on $PM_{2n}$ induced from the order on set partitions studied in~\cite{StirlingPosets}, are different.

-It can be easily checked (for example, for the case $n=3$), that the classical strong Bruhat order on $PM_{2n}$ and the order on $PM_{2n}$ induced from the order on set partitions studied in~\cite{StirlingPosets}, are different.
-However, we prove in this paper that their generating polynomials satisfy the following identity. .
+In this paper we prove that generating polynomials of depth-index on $PM_{2n}$ and Bruhat order length on $PM_{2n}$ are essentially equal.
+More precisely, we prove the following identity:

+where $\mathrm{t}(\pi)$ denotes the depth-index of a set partition $\pi$.
+This identity implies the main result of the present paper: